You have a big idea, truckloads of ambition, and dreams of a thriving Nevada LLC, and you’re mentally prepared to make it happen.

 - The name and address of each member or manager

-- The name, address, and signature of each organizer
+- The name, address, and signature of the LLC’s organizer

 Besides the Articles of Organization itself, there are four other documents you may need to include.
 These are all included with the Articles of Organization paper application.

-- A Registered Agent Acceptance form (if you agent didn’t sign the Articles of Organization)
+- A Registered Agent Acceptance form (if your agent didn’t sign the Articles of Organization)

 - An ePayment Checklist (if filing a hard copy and paying via credit card)